PeteGoo/petegoo.github.io/_posts/2014-04-27-moved-blog-to-jekyll.md

 * DO NOT waste time trying to get [FrontMatter defaults](http://jekyllrb.com/docs/configuration/) working.
 I couldn't and gave up.
 Wasted sooooo much time on this.
 Instead I just changed the template to always switch on Disqus comments on posts.
 * Disqus support admitted that they currently have a problem with their import, hence my old comments are not there yet.
 * Learn to get permalinks right and use the [jekyll-redirect-from plugin](https://github.com/jekyll/jekyll-redirect-from) which GitHub pages supports.
+* Worst of all is the rss feed.
+My previous blog's feed was at `/index.php/feed/` while the default templates for jekyll puts it at `/feed.xml`.
+This wouldn't be too hard but the redirect plugin for jekyll uses html based redirects rather than proper 301s, Feedly only likes 301s.
+Add to that the fact that GitHub pages doesn't do `.htaccess` files and you have a recipe for disaster.
+Luckily there is a hack, create an _index.php_ folder and a _feed_ folder and inside put a copy of the _feed.xml_ file renamed to _index.html_.
+Although the content-type of the feed response is now _text/html_ it seems to work none-the-less.

 Good Luck!